sugrasym/Open-Skies/README.md

 -------------------------------------------------------------------------------------------

-Building requires Java 8 and NetBeans IDE.
+Building requires JDK 8 and NetBeans IDE.
 You can get those as a free download.
 This game is cross platform and is developed on Linux, officially supported on Windows + Linux, and has been tested on OS X.